 Many people think of the iPad as a device solely for playing games, but as a musician, you should know it’s also an excellent recording studio.

-As I mentioned, the best way to do this is by connecting your audio interface to the tablet using a digital method (aka, the USB or Lightning port and not the headphone jack).
-This will allow you to record high-quality audio on the go without sacrificing any sound quality.
+As I mentioned, the best way to do this is to connect your audio interface to the tablet using a digital method (aka, the USB or Lightning port, not the headphone jack).
+This will allow you to record high-quality audio on the go without sacrificing sound quality.

-If you already have an audio interface that you use in your home studio, then all you need is a USB cable or a Lightning cable and an app for recording and/or adding effects.
+If you already have an audio interface that you use in your home studio, all you need is a USB or Lightning cable and an app for recording and/or adding effects.

 Many available apps are free of charge from Apple’s App Store or Google Play.
 Granted, you will have to pay for most of the plugins.
 (More on that later in this article.)